Define EDI Compliance

 EDI compliance refers to a business’s capacity to accurately send and receive EDI transactions according to the requirements of its EDI trading partners.
 Each document must adhere to a specific EDI format to ensure the successful exchange of EDI documents.

-Why Do I Need to be EDI Compliant?
+Why Do Businesses Need to be EDI Compliant?

-Today you would be hard-pressed to find a major retailer who does not make EDI trading a requirement to do business with them.
+Today, you would be hard-pressed to find a major retailer that does not make EDI trading a requirement to do business with them.
 The importance of becoming and maintaining EDI compliance can not be understated, especially given how much it benefits your bottom line.

 EDI implementation issues can be costly and time-consuming.
 The cost of being non-compliant comes in the form of EDI chargebacks.